Separation and divorce are emotionally challenging

 - Being able to provide frank details to your solicitor is extremely important, no matter how embarrassing; we need to know the facts.
 We are here to listen and then advise on the legal issues.
 We will not judge and of course all matters spoken about remain confidential.

 - Remaining amicable with your estranged partner – of course that is easier than it sounds.
 It may sound obvious to some but it can be an extremely hard task.
-If you can agree the contents of the Divorce Petition, there will be no nasty shocks to the other party.
-If both parties want to divorce, the contents of the petition can be seen as a means to an end.
+With the new ‘no blame’ divorce application now implemented in the UK, you no longer have to give a reason for the breakdown of your marriage, you simply have to agree your marriage has irretrievably broken down.
 Being able to still communicate, especially if there are children involved, will make the process a lot less stressful and expensive for all parties involved.